eersd/whatsapp-MERN/README.md

 - Go to whatsapp-mern directory
 - `npm install` to install the required dependencies
 - `npm start` to start the local server on port 3000
+- Edit the axios.js file accordingly to setup your endpoint url

 To run the backend:
 - Go to whatsapp-backend directory
+- `npm install` to install dependencies
 - `nodemon server.js` to run the backend

+Tools or APIs used for this project: frontend : react.js : lightweight Javascript library by Facebook react-router-dom : mainly to navigate or routing axios : Javascript library to make HTTP requests firebase : used for authentication

+backend :
+node.js : Javascript run time environment that runs outside of browser. express : nodejs framework that provides robust features for web development. cors : enables open access across domain boundaries. mongoDb : NoSQL DB. mongoose : mongoDB Object modelling. pusher : mongoDB is not a real-time database, therefore pusher-API (similar to socket.io) is used to forward any changes in DB.
+Postman : simplifies HTTP methods to test mongoose commands as well as test DB.

 ## Functionality overview